ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 ##{{page.sections['fetchData']}}

-The server caches raw data fetches.
-When a raw data object is requested for the first time, several HTTP header values are returned beneath the raw data object.
-This header values include the *ETag* header.
-It consists of a distinct hash value which identifies the raw data object unambiguously.
-This hash value is a combination of the MD5 sum and the last modified date.
-If this *ETag* value is sent within the *If-None-Match* header, the server returns a *304 - Not modified* HTTP header status code on the next request, instead of the raw data object, if the object has not been changed since the last request.
-If the API.dll is used, the caching is already implemented.
+The server caches raw data fetch requests.
+When you request a raw data file for the first time the response will contain the file itself and several HTTP headers.
+One of these headers is the *ETag* header.
+An ETag is a unique hash value to identify the file.
+It is a combination of the file's MD5 checksum and the last modification date.
+If you send an ETag in the *If-None-Match* header, the server can respond two different ways, depending in whether the file has been modified since the last request:
+1. *Not modified*: The server will return a *304 - Not modified* HTTP status code and the response body will be emtpy.
+2. *Modified*: The server will return the file.

+If you use the PiWeb .NET SDK, caching is already built in.

 ### Fetch raw data with key 0 for a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7